≡ Menu

 Access Whole Life features Ameritas’ Care4Life accelerated benefit rider.
 The rider allows early payment of policy benefits in the event of the insured’s terminal, chronic, or critical illness.

-Access Whole Life is available with an optional Flexible Paid-Up rider, which gives policyholders the right to purchase fully paid-up additional coverage, with no further underwriting, at specified intervals.
+Access Whole Life is available with an optional Flexible Paid-Up rider, which allows policyholders to purchase fully paid-up additional coverage, with no further underwriting, at specified intervals.

-Growth Whole Life and Value Whole Life both offer a host of optional riders, available for an additional premium.
+Growth Whole Life and Value Whole Life offer a host of optional riders for an additional premium.

 Along with the Flexible Paid-Up rider, Applicants can add Guaranteed Insurability (allowing coverage increases at specified dates, with no underwriting),